petropouloumaria/NMAoutlier/README.md

 individual counseling (C) and group counseling (D).
 The outcome is the number of individuals with successful smoking cessation at 6 to 12 months.
 The data are in contrast format with odds ratio (OR) and its standard error.
 Arm-level data can be found in Dias et al. (2013).

 Reference:

 Higgins D, Jackson JK, Barrett G, Lu G, Ades AE, and White IR.
-(2012):
 Consistency and inconsistency in network meta-analysis: concepts and models for multi-arm studies.
-Research Synthesis Methods 3(2):
+Research Synthesis Methods 2012, 3(2):
 98–110.

 Dias S, Welton NJ, Sutton AJ, Caldwell DM, Lu G, and Ades AE.
-(2013): Evidence Synthesis for Decision Making 4: Inconsistency in networks of evidence based on randomized controlled trials.
-Medical Decision Making, 33:
+Evidence Synthesis for Decision Making 4: Inconsistency in networks of evidence based on randomized controlled trials.
+Medical Decision Making 2013, 33:
 641–656.

 You can load the **NMAoutlier** library